 Linda Ryan BSc, VTS, DipAVN KPA-CTP RVN CCAB

-Linda is a Veterinary Technician Specialist in Behaviour and Oncology, and is an ASAB accredited Certified Clinical Animal Behaviourist (for cats and dogs).
+Linda is a Veterinary Technician Specialist in Behaviour and Oncology, and is an ASAB accredited Certificated Clinical Animal Behaviourist (for cats and dogs).
 She is a passionate veterinary nurse, and welfare-focused animal trainer and behaviourist, who, through years of working with cancer and internal medicine canine and feline patients, became interested in learning more about welfare and behaviour within the clinic, and how this could fit in alongside excellent veterinary care.

 Linda achieved ASAB CCAB status in 2020.
 She is an ABTC registered Clinical Animal Behaviourist, and Animal Training Instructor.

 Linda currently runs Inspiring Pet Teaching, dividing her time between seeing clinical behaviour cases, working alongside pets’ vets, and providing continuing education for veterinary and training/behaviour professionals.
 She also works part-time in the cat advocacy team at International Cat Care.